jakemoody/courses-plotly-python/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:880d44e748
 ## Let's start with a scatter plot

-This exercise features an example of plotly.
+This exercise features an example of Plotly.
+We'll start by using Numpy to create some random data.
+Then, we'll plot the data as a scatter plot.
+Since this is the first exercise, we'll do most of the work :) Simply execute the code.

 Hang on tight - your code may take a moment to run :)